 As we are now heading into homeschooling middle school, we were on the lookout for a homeschool writing curriculum, that isn’t boring!

 I know having a dread of writing is fairly common, certainly with boys.
-So we spent a lot of time researching a great homeschool writing curriculum that would help.
+So we spent a lot of time researching a great homeschool curriculum for writing that would help.